 2. DISTANCE TRAVELLED/COMMUTED REGULARLY

-If you’re like me, you’ll probably yell out “more power” even when there’s more than enough to give you that exhilarating feeling that’s mostly climactic for years on end.
+If you’re like me, you’ll probably yell out “more power” even when there’s more than enough to give you that exhilarating feeling that’s mostly climactic for years on end!
 The truth is, it makes no sense to purchase a frenetic V8 supercharged engine for the purpose of wading through Lagos traffic on a daily basis for instance.
-Albeit modern technological wizardry has made it possible for large engines to shut down most cylinders during inner-city commutes thereby reducing your fuel consumption drastically, one of such cars is the W12 Audi A8/S8 in the recent “Transporter” series installation.
-Whichever direction you steer, please use your head, not your heart.
+Albeit modern technological wizardry has made it possible for large engines to shut down most cylinders during inner-city commutes thereby reducing your fuel consumption drastically.
+One of such cars is the W12 Audi A8/S8 in the recent “Transporter” series installation.
+Whichever direction you choose to steer eventually, please use your head, not your heart.

 3. CAR TYPE

-To a certain extent, this has some ties to “distance commuted” nonetheless it should be expanded upon.
+To a certain extent, this has some ties to “distance commuted”, it should be expanded upon nonetheless.
 Most of my verbiage is usually British but on this, as per when I say type, I have to describe in the most common parlance which may include American descriptions.

 I hope this clears the air a bit on car types so let’s move on to the main gist at hand.
 Always include future plans when deciding on the type of vehicle you want to purchase because you may have it for a while and I’m talking about long-term here.
 Ask yourself these questions and answer honestly; what area would I reside in?
 What are the roads on the routes I ply like?
 Do I plan on having a family soon?
 Does my job require me to carry heavy stuff around regularly?
 Would this provide enough comfort and financial flexibility in the long run?

 There are a couple more if you keep searching within.
 Answer them honestly and your decision would be guided properly.